TechnologyBrewery/habushu/examples/README.md

   - Consumes another Poetry package from within the same monorepo structure using Habushu
   - Enables the `rewriteLocalPathDepsInArchives` configuration
   - Disables the `behaveExcludeManualTag` configuration in the `tagged-tests` profile
-- [Containerizing Dependencies with Poetry](poetry/habushu-poetry-containerize/README.md) - Containerizes dependencies in a Docker container
 - Configure Habushu to use a private development repository for installation and/or publication of packages:
     - [Publish Package to Development Repository](poetry/habushu-poetry-publish-to-dev-repo/README.md)
     - [Install Package From Development Repository](poetry/habushu-poetry-install-from-dev-repo/README.md)